 7. Roatán, Honduras

-A border of coral reefs encapsulates this lush, mountainous landscape.
+A border of coral reefs encapsulates this lush, mountainous island landscape.
 This is the largest of the three Bay Islands in Honduras and offers some of the best diving in the Caribbean for all levels.
-Above all, a must-see in Roatán is the famous Hole in the Wall.
-First, it begins with a vertical descent down the hole before opening up to the endless blue alongside the reef wall.
-This site even welcomes beginners with swim-throughs and caves at shallow depths.
+Above all, a must-see in Roatán is the famous Hole in the Wall dive site.
+It begins with a vertical descent into a hole before opening up to the endless blue alongside the reef wall.
+This site is suitable for beginners, with swim-throughs and rock formations at shallow depths.

-Then, for bright corals, schools of fish, and the possibility of rays and moray eels, head to Sea Quest Shallow.
-Unbelievably, Roatán adds the El Aguila wreck to its catalog of dive sites, pairing a three-piece, 210-foot-long (63m) wreck with an adjacent reef.
+For bright corals, schools of fish and the possibility of rays and moray eels, head to Sea Quest Shallow.
+Roatán also includes the El Aguila wreck to its catalog of dive sites.
+This site pairs a three-piece, 210-feet (63-meter) wreck with an adjacent reef.

 Roatán is where hardcore divers fall in love with the underwater world all over again.
 Likewise, beginners wonder why they didn’t start diving sooner.